kevin-li-195/blog/src/posts/2017-01-31-snek-lizard-paradox.md

 What is the probability that the other pet is a snake?

-Now this may seem like one of those goofy physics problems where they expect you to compute the massive of the sun given that a green camel stands in the desert at night-time.
+Now this may seem like one of those goofy physics problems where they expect you to compute the mass of the sun given that a green camel stands in the desert at night-time.

 But there is a real solution!
 Really!
 I promise!